-Employers damage their employeesꞌ well-being and work-life balance and weaken their job performance when they create expectations that work-related emails should be monitored and responded to during non-work hours, according to study scheduled to be presented at this summer's annual meeting of the Academy of Management.
+Employers damage their employeesꞌ well-being, work-life balance and job performance when they create expectations that work-related emails should be monitored and responded to during non-work hours, according to an Academy of Management study.

 "An 'always on' culture with high expectations to monitor and respond to emails during non-work time may prevent employees from ever fully disengaging from work, leading to chronic stress and emotional exhaustion," the study's authors wrote.

-It's not about the time or effort required to respond to emails, but rather about the expectations they should do so.
+It's not about the time or effort required to respond to emails, but rather the expectation that they should do so.
 The study's authors said this type of culture creates anticipatory stress and hinders employeesꞌ ability to fully detach from work.
-[See Related Story: Checking Work Email at Night?
-Here's Why You Should Stop]

-For the study, researchers conducted surveys of 600 working adults who were recruited from a business school alumni association and LinkedIn interest groups and who had jobs in a wide variety of industries and organizations.
+The researchers conducted surveys of 600 working adults, who were recruited from a business school alumni association and LinkedIn interest groups and had jobs in a wide variety of industries and organizations.

-The first survey asked how many hours a week participants devoted to after-hours email, what type of expectations their employer has for them to respond to emails after work, their levels of psychological detachment from work and emotional exhaustion and how they feel about having to think about work issues while at home.
+The first survey asked how many hours a week participants devoted to after-hours email, what type of expectations their employer had for them to respond to emails after work, their levels of psychological detachment from work and emotional exhaustion, and how they felt about having to think about work issues while at home.
 A follow-up survey a week later inquired about their work-life balance.

-The study's authors discovered that the participants spent an average of about 8 hours a week reading and responding to company-related emails after hours, with greater amounts associated with less ability to detach from work.
-However, it was the expectations to read and respond to emails that caused greater issues.
+The study's authors discovered that the participants spent an average of eight hours a week reading and responding to company-related emails after hours.
+However, it was the expectation to read and respond to emails that caused greater issues.

-This lowered ability to disconnect translates into poorer work-family balance and causes emotional exhaustion, which, earlier research has shown, negatively affects job performance.
+This lower ability to disconnect from work translates into poorer work-life balance and causes emotional exhaustion, which earlier research has shown to negatively affect job performance.

-The negative effects of feeling the need to respond to emails during non-work hours was greatest on employees who strongly wish to keep their work and family separate.
-While these employees are generally more likely to detach from work than those who don't care as much about work bleeding into their personal lives, the insistence on after-hours email availability upsets their ability to do so.
+The negative effects of feeling the need to respond to emails during non-work hours were greatest for employees who strongly wished to keep their work and family separate.
+While these family-oriented employees are generally more likely to detach from work than those who don't care as much about work bleeding into their personal lives, the insistence on after-hours email availability upsets their ability to do so.

-The study's authors believe that that employees who don't care greatly about keeping their work and personal lives completely separate may actually have an easier time disconnecting since their personal preferences do not conflict with their company's expectations.
+The study's authors believe that that employees who don't care greatly about keeping their work and personal lives completely separate may actually have an easier time disconnecting, since their personal preferences do not conflict with their companies' expectations.

 The study was authored by Liuba Belkin, an associate professor at Lehigh University; William Becker, an associate professor at Virginia Tech University; and Samantha Conroy, an assistant professor at Colorado State University.